 Viewshed output: visible area in white and hidden space in black.
 Observer location is marked by the red diamond.

-A basic viewshed analysis output is a visibility map, in raster format, which classifies the terrain surrounding an observation point into visible and not visible (true/false or 1/0).
-Other, more complex visibility indices may be available in common GIS software, such as the depth below visible horizon or view angle.
+The basic output for viewshed analysis is a visibility map, in raster format, which classifies the terrain surrounding an observation point into visible and not visible (true/false or 1/0).
+Other, more complex visibility indices may be available in common GIS software, such as depth below visible horizon or view angle.
 For the purpose of this tutorial, we will take into account only the basic true/false output.
 We will use QGIS Visibility analysis plugin, available in the official QGIS plugin repository.

 Our dataset consists of ancient Greek towers of the island of Siphnos.
 For some reason, the ancient inhabitants of the small island constructed a large number of circular and rectangular towers in the period between the 6th and 3rd century BC (approximately).
 Some 70 tower locations are known today, but none of these structures has survived in its original height; at maximum a couple of metres can still be seen.
 Considering the terrain model, I’m using the fresh NASA DEM which should be good enough for the purpose of this tutorial (data sources are listed below).